-If you are applying for a Tier 4 visa then you will require a Confirmation of Acceptance for Studies (CAS) before you can make a visa application.
+If you are applying for a Student Route visa then you will require a Confirmation of Acceptance for Studies (CAS) before you can make a visa application.

 Student Responsibilities Under Tier 4 Visas

-If the University of Glasgow has issued you with a Confirmation of Studies (CAS) to obtain your student visa for the UK, the University must comply with UK Border Agency (UKBA) regulations regarding attendance monitoring and absence reporting as well as checking that you have the necessary documentation and permission allowing you to undertake study in the UK.
-You will therefore have to register at the appointed time; provide appropriate documents, e.g. passport, UK biometric ID card; ensure that you attend your course and if you can’t, make sure that your School knows why you are not attending; apply for visa extensions in good time and pass details of any visa extensions to the University’s Points Based Compliance Officer in Registry; notify changes of address to the University, UKBA and the Immigration & Nationality Police if you have a Police Registration Certificate.
-For full details of these responsibilities please refer to the important information on the Registry Tier 4 pages.
+If the University of Glasgow has issued you with a Confirmation of Acceptance for Studies (CAS) to obtain your student visa for the UK, the University must comply with UK Visas and Immigration (UKVI) regulations regarding attendance monitoring and absence reporting as well as checking that you have the necessary documentation and permission allowing you to undertake study in the UK.
+You will therefore have to register at the appointed time; provide appropriate documents, e.g. passport, UK biometric ID card; ensure that you attend your course and if you can’t, make sure that your School knows why you are not attending; etc. For full details of these responsibilities please refer to the important information on the Immigration Compliance pages.

-Please also see the UKCISA Protecting your Tier 4 status information.
+Please also see the UKCISA Protecting your Student status information.

-Note that for a number of reasons we recommend that you apply for the Tier 4 visa, including:
+Note that for a number of reasons we recommend that you apply for the Student route visa, including:

-- The Tier 4 visa will be valid for the UK for the entire two-year duration of the programme.
+- The Student Route visa will be valid for the UK for the entire two-year duration of the programme.
 This also means that should any new travel restrictions arise to Ireland or Italy after the first semester, you will be able to remain in the UK until these are lifted.

-- If you have to make any subsequent visa applications from within the UK, most Embassies will only accept applications from students who have a Tier 4 visa.
-For example, if you are studying on Study Track A and require a visa to study in Ireland, you will only be able to apply for this from the UK if you have a Tier 4 UK visa.
+- If you have to make any subsequent visa applications from within the UK, some Embassies will only accept applications from students who have a Student Route visa.
+For example, if you are studying on Study Track A and require a visa to study in Ireland, you will only be able to apply for this from the UK if you have a Student Route UK visa.